Who Comes First in a Relationship?

 Mary loved her kids.
 She always put them first and worked hard to make sure they were well taken care of.
 However, her relationship was turning stale and sour.
 She and John, her husband, argued a lot.

 John wanted more attention from his wife.
 He thought that she spent too much time with the kids and not enough time with him.
-The kids were growing up and he thought they didn’t need as much care and attention as she was giving them.
+The kids were getting older now, and he thought they didn’t need as much care and attention as she was giving them anymore.
 Why won’t she just let them grow up?
 He wondered.

 Mary thought John was being selfish.
 He must not care about our children as much as I do, she thought.
 All he cares about is himself!